PS Speke

-PS Speke was a British stern wheel paddle steamer in Uganda.
-She was built for the Uganda Railway in 1910 to operate on Lake Kyoga and the Victoria Nile.
+PS Speke was a British stern wheel paddle steamer that operated in Uganda.
+She was built for the Uganda Railway from 1910 until 1962 serving as an important vessel on inland waterways including Lake Kyoga and the Victoria Nile during the colonial period.
 First and second class passengers travelled aboard the steamer but she also pushed a barge or lighter on which cargo and third class passengers travelled.